heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 However, by default, the operating system on the server side accepts the incoming TCP connection request and puts it in a queue.
-So from the client's perspective, the TCP connection request is accepted and the socket is created even though the server may not yet have called the `ServerSocket.accept()` method.
+So from the client's perspective, the TCP connection request is accepted and the socket is created (on the client side) even though the server may not yet have called the `ServerSocket.accept()` method.

 However, at this point, any data sent to the server is cached by the OS and not received by the server (the TCP connection is established, but the client is on